What is the 2-3 zone defense in basketball?

 In other words, there will typically be at least one defender that can quickly cover the wing, corner or low post area, even if the zone shifts from side to side by way of offensive ball movement.

-What are disadvantages of the 2-3 zone defense
+What are general disadvantages of 2-3 zone defense?

 The primary disadvantage and overall weakness of the 2-3 zone defense is that the high post area is vulnerable due to the gap in the middle of the zone.